-From the Approved state, you Execute the release train so that it progresses to the In Progress state.
+When you click Send for Review, the release train goes into the Review state.
+A user with the role responsible for review must then publish the release train so that it progresses to the In Progress state.
 The release train remains in the In Progress state until it is either reverted back to the planning state for additional changes or progressed to one of the completion states.

-The progression to Completed or Release Failed is typically done automatically based on the results of deployment tasks associated with a release package.
+The progression to Passed Testing, Failed Testing, Deployed, or Failed Deployment is typically done automatically based on the results of deployment tasks associated with a release package.

-For information on how the workflows in Serena Release Manager work together, see Progressing Releases Through Their Lifecycles [page 14].
+For information on how the workflows in Serena Release Manager work together, see Chapter 1, "Progressing Releases Through Their Lifecycles" on page 17.